sergejsha/csv/README.md

 # 🗂 CSV ️

 This is a micro library I wrote for one of my projects and then decided to share with awesome Kotlin community.

-It mainly covers my needs and has no documentation.
-Feel free to add a PR is you miss anything.
+It can **parse**, **build** and **generate** CSV text.
+There is no documentation because the API is expected to be predictable and self-explanatory.
+Feel free to add a PR if you miss anything.

 # Usage